Last updated

 Step 2 - Display the order preview page

-Display the order details on the order preview page so the traveller can:
+Display the order details in the preview page so traveller can:

 Example: